Kibou Fanny Pack Review: Best Minimalist Travel Diaper Bag?

 We first flew with our infant daughter when she was eight months old.
 With the Kibou, I felt ready to take on the stress of the airport, and the flight itself.
 I made sure I meticulously packed everything in TSA-approved travel sizes: 2-oz Bordeaux’s “Butt Paste”, Honest Diapers (not so bulky, yet very absorbent) and water wipes, and had my travel-sized Baby Tula Carrier Lite ready to go.

 The Kibou came in really handy when I had to go into the airport restroom near our gate for “one last diaper change” before the flight.
-During the flight, I was ready to take the Kibou into the (TINY!) airplane restroom to change the baby, but luckily, we didn’t need to on either flight to Halifax, Nova Scotia.
+During the flight, I used the Kibou as my #1 handiest travel accessory for those diaper changes in the airplane restroom.

 Out for a day of sightseeing on a trip